Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Conclusion and Further Work

 \section{Conclusion and Further Work}

 We proposed a solution to the multidimensional ergodic exploration problem with $d>3$, which was previously considered to be intractable for applications in robotic manipulation.
 The proposed approach relies on tensor train decompositions and is evaluated in simulated examples of target detection and a real robot experiment using a peg-in-hole insertion task.
 The obtained results show that ergodic control has a 100\% success rate in all tasks, succeeding faster than the competing approaches.
 In addition to the novelty of exploiting ergodic control in an online fashion for insertion tasks, the computational techniques we used demonstrate how algorithms in robotics, in general, can benefit from tensor methods to overcome the limitations in computational speed and storage requirements.
+To achieve this, tensor methods exploit the smoothness and symmetry of the functions underlying the problem.
+If the underlying problem does not have low rank structure, there may not be significant saving in the storage and computational cost using tensor methods.
+However, ergodic control problem as formulated in SMC has such low rank structure by design.

 The main challenges of extending ergodic control to state space of more than 3 dimensions concern the computation of Fourier coefficients (preprocessing step) and the speed of the control loop (for online implementation).
 This article addressed both of these challenges using the properties of tensor train decomposition.
 We leveraged this improved ergodic control formulation to propose a sensorless strategy for peg-in-hole insertion tasks.
 We validated our approach with a compliant robot manipulator, where the 6D regions to explore are obtained from kinesthetic human demonstrations.
 Our experimental results show that by using our approach, the robot is capable of achieving challenging insertion tasks without force/torque sensors.